 When will the Sagrada Familia be finished?

-Jordi Faulí, the architect who directs the final stage of the construction of the Basilica of the Sagrada Familia, announced that the Sagrada Familia would be finished in 2026, but due to the coronavirus pandemic, it is expected to be completed in 2030.
-The works will conclude with the construction of the six central towers: four dedicated to the evangelists (San Mateo, San Lucas, San Marcos and San Juan), one dedicated to the Virgin Mary (already completed) and another to Jesus.
+Jordi Faulí, the architect who directs the final stage of the construction of the Basilica of the Sagrada Familia, announced that the Sagrada Familia would be finished in 2026, but due to the coronavirus pandemic, it is expected to be completed in 2033.
+The works will conclude with the construction of the six central towers: four dedicated to the evangelists Saint Matthew, Saint Luke, Saint Mark and Saint John (of which those of Saint Luke and Saint Mark are already finished), one dedicated to the Virgin Mary (also finished) and another to Jesus.
 The tallest of the towers, the one dedicated to Jesus, will measure 172 meters, converting the Basilica the highest religious building in Europe.

 From November to February